hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step7-cli.md

 `faas-cli list --verbose`{{execute}}

+You can also ask Kubernetes to list the same functions.

+`kubectl get services,pods --namespace openfaas-fn`{{execute}}

 One of the functions is _Markdown_.
 Here are two ways to invoke the function.

 `echo Hi | faas-cli invoke markdown`{{execute}}